 Best of both worlds?

-Yes, you could dabble in each of the two options.
+You could dabble in each of the two options.
 For instance, you could be a drummer in a band and take studio session gigs or sit in for other bands.

 If you are a vocalist with a band, you can start your own channel on YouTube and upload covers or original material.